Loading...

 Exam Pattern

-The SSC CGL exam is conducted in multiple stages, namely Tier I, Tier II, and Tier III (as applicable).
+The SSC CGL exam is conducted in two stages, namely Tier I and Tier II (as applicable).
 You must qualify each stage to be considered for the final merit list of SSC CGL 2026.

 SectionNo. of QuestionsMarks